 Skating in the “wild” is a whole different kind of experience compared to a rink.
 Nova Scotia is filled with lakes and ponds that make perfect natural skating rinks in the winter months.
 There are over 3,000 lakes in the province so there are many places to skate.
 Be sure to check online reports for ice thickness (at least 10cm) before you go and always skate with a buddy.
-Stay away from thin ice and open water areas.
+Be safe and stay away from thin ice and open water areas.

 One of the coolest things in downtown Halifax is the Emera Oval.
-The Oval was originally built for the 2011 Canada Games as a skating rink and speed skating track.
+The perfect Halifax winter activity, the Oval was originally built for the 2011 Canada Games as a skating rink and speed skating track.
 This skating rink is now open every winter on the Halifax Commons and is free for the public to use.
-There are various types of skates offered each day and you can sign up on their website HERE for your desired time up to 48hours in advance.
-They also have skate rentals on site and there is a Beavertails food truck on site for a great Canadian snack.
+There are various types of skates offered each day, find the schedule and learn more information HERE.
+They also have skate and helmet rentals available on site (closed during the current pandemic restrictions) and there is a Beavertails food truck on site for a great Canadian snack.

 Learn How Maple Syrup is Made